atomisthqa/failed-build-handler/README.md

 [handler]: https://github.com/atomisthqa/failed-build-handler/edit/master/Handler.ts

-Once you have saved those changes, exit an currently running instance of this app (Ctrl-C) and restart it, providing the Slack API token after your Atomist token on the command line.
+Ctrl-C to exit any currently running instances of this app.

+Start the app, providing the Slack API token after your Atomist token on the command line.

 ```
 $ npm run serve -- ATOMIST_TOKEN SLACK_TOKEN
 ```

-Once the app is listening for events, send another [event][] to test it.
+Once the app is listening, send another [event][] to test it.